TongTomZhou/MSSL/README.md

-_**This is the supporting information package of the code and data for the paper "Multi-stable Spatial linkages".**_
+_**This is the supporting information package of the codes and data for the paper "Multi-stable Spatial linkages".**_

 **Paper title:**
 Multi-stable Spatial linkages